 And for some intrigue, let’s add a dead corpse > check on the ‘Male Dwarf (Corpse)’ Interactable

 Give this state a title – let’s call this state ‘Inside’.

 Now we want to create some states that we can send to players as they interact with this scene we’ve created.
 Things we can reveal to them.

 So let’s first create a copy of our ‘Inside’ state so we can add to this existing scenario.
 Click on the copy icon next the title.
 And we will want to ‘Copy to ‘Reveal’.

 Now when we go to Reveal we will see a copy of the inside state there for us.

-We want to reveal footprints in this state, so let’s rename this state to ‘footprints’ and turn on the interactable ‘Boot prints’.
+We want to reveal footprints in this state, so let’s rename this state to ‘Footprints’ and turn on the interactable ‘Boot Foot Prints’.

 I might send this state to a player who has just passed a perception check and notices footprints heading to the door.